shahabshahab2/bkbase/README.md

     $ kubectl apply -f deployment/namespace.yaml &&  kubectl apply -f deployment/

-   Verify if namespace with name backbase is created by running kubectl get ns.
+   Verify if namespace with name backbase is created by running ``kubectl get ns``.
    Verify if deployment has been created by running ``kubectl get deploy -n backbase``and has appropriate "Available" value.
    Verify if service has been created by running ``kubectl get svc -n backbase*``

    b) Now run your service.
-First check IP of your minikube (command : minikube ip) as we have used nodeport the service will
+First check IP of your minikube (``command : minikube ip``) as we have used nodeport the service will

   run on IP of minikube  i.e.